 Comment

 I realize that as I'm typing this, it might sound a little crazy.
 I always did hair washes and baths separately, and then put a hat on baby during bath.
-My kids were all born with tons of hair and they get really cold when it's wet, so I found that to be the most painless way possible.
+My kids were all born with tons of hair and they get really cold when it's wet, so I found that to be the most painless way possible.-Deb

 Wife to EP, just trying to keep up with my FOUR busy kids!